Mallorca's west - from the valley of the oranges

 Tip 1: Panoramic road

-The coastal road 710 has already been voted the most beautiful in Europe by the ADAC, and anyone who indulges in slowness on this route with its adventurous curves and charming mountain villages will understand why.
+The 710 coastal road has already been voted the most beautiful in Europe by the ADAC and anyone who indulges in slow driving on this route with its adventurous bends and charming mountain villages will understand why.
 A new panorama of Mallorca's wild west coast lurks around almost every corner.
-The start is in Port d'Andratx and the finish is the northernmost point of the island: Cap Formentor.
+Start in Port d'Andratx and finish at the northernmost point of the island, Cap Formentor.

 Mallorca Eisenbahn

 For nostalgics, the "Red Lightning" is a dream come true.
-The ancient Siemens railway runs over many mountains and through a total of 13 tunnels directly from Palma to the touristically flourishing town of Sóller.
-The town lies in a completely enclosed valley surrounded by orange plantations and interspersed with gardens, with the oldest railway station in the world and architecture from the Art Nouveau period.
+The antique Siemens railway runs over many mountains and through a total of 13 tunnels directly from Palma to the touristically flourishing town of Sóller.
+The town lies in a completely enclosed valley surrounded by orange groves and criss-crossed by gardens, with the oldest railway station in the world and Art Nouveau architecture.

 Son Marroig